Mike Vensel: Photography

-Fashion Design
+Fashion design

 Mike Vensel is most known in fashion design, for his minimalist aesthetic and use of traditional natural materials.
 Each collection explores natural, cultural and architectural elements and creates a fusion between organic design evolution and futuristic ideas of a second skin.
 With use of organic cotton, bamboo, recycled leather and silk overstocks the brand has an ecological responsibility that goes beyond eco marketing and minimizes its footprint by producing in small quantities on demand using the most ethical practices.

+Quotes

-Quotes"With all of the waste in the modern world it's a shame that the fashion industry dictates that we consume and destroy products season after season to suit its sales objectives”, “A much more efficient way to live in harmony with nature is to buy fashion that is timeless and requires the wearer to only change or replace items as they no longer suit the wearer or simply just wear out from use.”"Much of the ancient Egyptians clothing, art and design was simple, elegant and used geometric principles that still apply to modern-day aesthetics."
+"With all of the waste in the modern world it's a shame that the fashion industry dictates that we consume and destroy products season after season to suit its sales objectives”, “A much more efficient way to live in harmony with nature is to buy fashion that is timeless and requires the wearer to only change or replace items as they no longer suit the wearer or simply just wear out from use.”

+"Much of the ancient Egyptians clothing, art and design was simple, elegant and used geometric principles that still apply to modern-day aesthetics."